 Many bloggers ignore this important page and do not share with readers what they are capable of doing to help them find solutions to their problems.

-Before you start writing about me, there are certain aspects you need to take into account when it comes to a well written About Me Page that readers will love.
+Before you start writing about me, there are certain aspects you need to take into account when it comes to a well-written About Me Page that readers will love.

-So find out how you can write a killer about me page that will make your readers follow you.
+Find out how you can write a killer about me page that will make your readers follow you.

 Why Create An ‘About Me’ Page?